Fiser33/RotationBug/README.md

 This repository has been created to demonstrate a bug on iPadOS 13 on device rotations

 ## Issue:
 On iPadOS 13, there is a UI glitch related to device rotations.
-When a controller is locked to portrait only orientation and presentsmodally another controller that supports all orientations, the glitch occurs.
+When a controller is locked to portrait only orientation and presents modally another controller that supports all orientations, the glitch occurs.
 See gif images attached at the end of this file.

 ## Steps to reproduce:
 1. Clone this project